-- Repair and tow.
+- Roadside assistance.
 A recovery vehicle will come and try to get you going at the roadside.

 - Pay and claim.
 Many European breakdown policies will make you pay the breakdown company out of your own pocket then claim back the cost from your breakdown provider.